zeynelacikgoez/FrameText-Extractor/README.md

   ```
   This example processes one frame every two seconds (if `fps = 1`).

 - **Frame Size**: Adjust the scaling of the frames to influence processing time.
 Use the `scale_factor` parameter to resize frames.
-For example, to resize frames to one-third of their original size:
+For example:

   ```python
   process_video_optimized(video_path, output_text, scale_factor=3)
   ```